 - Platelets stay functional for about 10 days in a healthy adult.
 New platelets are formed by cells called megakaryocytes in the bone marrow; each megakaryocyte releases thousands of platelets into the blood.

-- In transfusion medicine, platelets are isolated from donated whole blood and reconstituted in plasma for storage prior to transfusion.
-Platelets can also be collected from a donor using an apheresis machine that allows the selective collection of platelets and some plasma.
-Platelet products must be stored at room temperature and can only be kept for a few days (5 days for platelet products manufactured at Canadian Blood Services) prior to transfusion.
+- In transfusion medicine, platelets are isolated from donated whole blood and reconstituted in plasma or a platelet additive solution (PAS) for storage prior to transfusion.
+Platelets can also be collected from a donor using an apheresis machine that allows the selective collection of platelets.
+Platelet units must be stored at room temperature and can only be kept for a few days prior to transfusion.